confluence/python-textbok/python_notes/Selection_Control_Statements.rst

     if age < 0 or age > 120:
         print("Invalid age: %d" % age)

 The interpreter also performs a short-circuit evaluation for ``or`` expressions.
-If it evaluates the first subexpression to be true, it will not bother to evaluate the second, because this is suffifent to determine that the whole expression is true.
+If it evaluates the first subexpression to be true, it will not bother to evaluate the second, because this is sufficient to determine that the whole expression is true.

 The || operator is also binary::